 By Anna Cooper – Macklin, Sask.

-He stayed a couple of weeks or a couple of days, then trudged onward when the farms had no more work.
-He told us that in those six months he was looking for work, he wore out three pairs of shoes.
+He’d stay a couple of days or a couple of weeks, then trudged onward when the farms had no more work.
+In those six months he was looking for work, he said he wore out three pairs of shoes.

-Every Christmas Day there was a man dressed as Santa Claus who would hand out one gift each to all the girls.
+Every Christmas Day, a man dressed as Santa Claus would hand out one gift each to all the girls in the Hall Room.
 We had the pleasure of playing with the toy or game for a couple of hours.
-When Santa left it was time to go to the diner (as it was called) for dinner.
+Soon Santa left and it was time to go to the diner (as it was called) for dinner.

 Every year we got a different gift, one that someone else had the year before.
 Even the things dad sent us yearly from all the places he was at while the war was on went into the Christmas boxes.
 We couldn’t keep one gift.

-When dad returned from the war he was able to get a job with the City of Edmonton as a mechanic.
-He then was able to find a house in Rosedale Flats in Edmonton and got us out of the convent.
+Dad returned from the war and was able to get a job as a mechanic with the City of Edmonton.
+He found a house in Rossdale Flats in Edmonton and eventually got us out of the convent.
 It was our first Christmas united as a family with him.

 ‘Where are the boxes?’

 I believe it was a Christmas we all will never forget.
 Dad made us each something.
-That first Christmas Day we had together I remember saying to dad, “Can I keep this gift?
+That first Christmas Day we had together I remember asking dad, “Can I keep this gift?
 Where are the boxes to put our gifts in for next year?”

-Another Christmas and many others, dad mentioned a neighbour had given him clothes that her children outgrew.
-Dad said with a little tuck here and there, taking them in here and there, they were ready and made to fit for Christmas or for a birthday.
+Dad mentioned a neighbour had given him clothes her children outgrew.
+With a little tuck here and taking them there, he said, they were ready and made to fit for Christmas or for a birthday.
 They became our favourites.
-He was very good at anything he undertook to do.
+He was very good at anything he undertook.

-My father was a very good role model.
+My father was a good role model.
 He taught us to be thankful for whatever gifts we were given.
-He would say it’s not the expense of a gift given.
-The price of a gift that is given is from the heart.
+He’d say it’s not the expense of a gift given.
+The price of a gift is given is from the heart.
 It is the thought behind the gift that counts.

-Dad would impress those sayings into our young minds, to appreciate anything done or given to us.
+He would impress those sayings into our young minds, to appreciate anything that done for, or given to, us.
 This helped us all to mold our lives.